 Step 3: Schedule and Prepare

 Create a timeline of the rebranding process and the launch dates using a simple spreadsheet or project management software.
 A timeline will keep everyone on track and will help you determine when specific audiences, such as employees and important clients, should be informed of the rebrand.
 In addition to determining dates, you will also need to plan for how your clients, customers, and the general public will be informed.
 Will you make an announcement on social media?
 Write a press release?
 Create a video for widespread distribution?
-Be sure to have a plan in place to generate buzz about your rebrand and inform all relevant stakeholders.
+Be sure to have a plan in place to generate buzz about your digital rebrand and inform all relevant stakeholders.

 Step 4: Prepare Collateral

 A common mistake in the rebranding process is forgetting to update key collateral and/or keeping old brand materials in circulation long after the rebrand launch.
 To prevent this from happening, make a list of all materials—digital and print—with your old logo and make it a priority to have everything updated before your launch date.
 Use our list to get started:

 - Physical signage (such as posters, displays, door adhesives, signs)

 - Envelopes, notecards, labels, folders, and other stationary